 Figure 1 shows the set up of the model of a jumping ring arrangement.
 The rings are made of aluminium.
 Inserted into each of the rings are current segments which allow either the current to be injected, as in the lower ring, or, to be measured as in the upper two rings.
 The measurement segments can be used to extract the inductance and other parameters....

 Two approaches are available for dealing with eddy current effects.
 The conductor may be meshed in order to capture the skin and proximity effects with, as a rule of thumb, at least 2-3 mesh cells per skin depth.
-This approach is appropriate if the user is interested in visualising the behaviour of the eddy currents in the conductor.
+This approach is appropriate if the user is interested in visualizing the behavior of the eddy currents in the conductor.
 However, this choice is affected by the dimensions and the skin depth.
 If the skin depth becomes extremely small, then another approach is required.
-A so-called Surface Impedance approximation may be applied which is based on the analytical behaviour of the eddy currents within the conductor.
+A so-called Surface Impedance approximation may be applied which is based on the analytical behavior of the eddy currents within the conductor.
 In this example, the skin effect may be captured well with an appropriate mesh.
 The results are shown in figure 2 in which the skin and proximity effects are clearly visible.

 Davey, K. R. and Zheng, D.,“Prediction and Use of Impedance Matrices for Eddy-Current Problems”, IEEE Trans.on Magn., vol. 33 pp. 2478-2485, 1997.